The Demon Headmaster: The Demon Headmaster

 The Headmaster is the main antagonist of the series.
-He can turn almost anyone into a hypnotic state by having them look into his eyes, except for a few who seem to be naturally immune, among them Ingrid, Mandy, Harvey, Lloyd and Ian.
+He can turn almost anyone into a hypnotic state by having them look into his eyes, except for a few who seem to be naturally immune, among them is Ingrid, Mandy, Harvey, Lloyd and Ian.
 He has a fixation with order and control, attempting to eliminate chaos even if that means basically depriving people of emotion, and has demonstrated a strong desire to enforce that control on others.
 In the course of the novels he has either established or infiltrated such diverse organisations as a school, a computer lab, a television studio, a genetics research facility, a university, and even a night club, with the goal of using his contacts in these businesses to enforce his will on the world.
-The original Headmaster was killed at the conclusion of The Demon Headmaster Strikes Again when he fell into his own evolution accelerator machine by accident, but the machine was later accidentally activated to create a clone of the Headmaster, who was able to learn about the world from the material in the research centre.
-As a result, the 'new' Headmaster retains the original's desire for control and hypnotic abilities, but completely failed to recognise Lloyd, only identifying Dinah because he found a video recording of her talking to his 'predecessor'.
+The original Headmaster was killed at the conclusion of The Demon Headmaster Strikes Again when he was forced into his own evolution accelerator machine by a fast-growing creeper he had created, but the machine was later accidentally activated to create a clone of the Headmaster, who was able to learn about the world from the material in the research centre but lacks any of the original's personal memories.
+As a result, the 'new' Headmaster retains the original's desire for control and hypnotic abilities, but completely failed to recognise Lloyd, only identifying Dinah as an associate of the original Headmaster because he found a video recording of her talking to his 'predecessor'.